vitalets/react-native-extended-stylesheet/README.md

 \[[top](#)\]

 ### Percents
 Percents are useful only for **single-orientation apps** as calculation performed once on start using screen dimensions.
-Supporting orientation change is always desing-decision but sometimes it's really unneeded and makes life much easier.
+You can apply it to top-level components to render layout.
 ```js
 const styles = EStyleSheet.create({
   column: {